-Fish farming operations in the Mediterranean seek to increase output and look to Norway for better gear.
-New equipment for parasite control has put ease on larger scale operations in warm water.
+Fish farming operations in the Mediterranean seek to increase output and look to Norway for better equipment.
+New solutions for parasite control has put ease on larger scale operations in warm water.

 Picture: Adding oxygen with NetOx Drum during bath treatment against flukes at Andromeda in Alicante.
 Photo: Andromeda Group

 Norwegian large scale fish farming technology has spread to most regions where salmonids today is being produced.
 Further, as farms in warmer waters scale up their operation, Norway is a preferred place to look for new solutions.

-“We have clear ambitions toward increasing the efficiency.
+“We have clear ambitions toward increasing the efficiency of our sites.
 With modern technology we will be able to reduce labour costs.
 In the Mediterranean area there is a long tradition for the use of manpower in most types of work.
-This includes diving to remove dead fish and for assessing of feeding”, explains operations manager Olav K. Øvereng at Andromeda Group, a large-scale company producing sea bream at Alicante, Spain.
+This includes scubadiving to remove dead fish or for assessing of feeding efficiency”, explains operations manager Olav K. Øvereng at Andromeda Group, a large-scale company producing sea bream at Alicante in Spain.

 Feeding and monitoring

 Mediterranean fish farms have traditionally used small cages and cheap labour in their operations.
 However, there is a potential for more profitable farming with larger cages and modern technology.

 “Our daily output is between fifteen and twenty tonnes, so compared to Norwegian farms our efficiency can be improved a lot.
-The potential for development is here and the market for farmed fish is good”, explains Mr. Øvereng.
+The potential for development is large and the market for farmed fish is good”, explains Mr. Øvereng.

 During the last twelve months Andromeda Group has steadily implemented Norwegian farm equipment into their farm locations.
 Fully automated feeding has among other things been introduced with success.